casanet/casanet-server/README.md

 Shared with :heart: by kastnet.

 ---
-> The version 1 of the project placed in [here](https://github.com/casanet/casanet-server/tree/archive-v1), maintaining for security and fatal bugs fixes only.
+> Version 1 of the project placed in [here](https://github.com/casanet/casanet-server/tree/archive-v1), maintaining for security and fatal bugs fixes only.
 ---